amirkaha/selenium-java/README.md

 Within the tests, a user can simply parse in any different amount (eg loan amount, year amount) if a more specific test is required.

-All tests end with assertions, and any failed assertions will be screenshotted and stored with a custom file name (that of the particular test that failed).
+All tests end with assertions, and any failed assertions will be screenshotted and stored with a custom file name (that of the particular test that failed)

+Reports will also be created for each test, stating whether the tests passed or failed (see below examples)

 **Test 1**
 Ensures the Short Term loan functionality is working correctly